-3.1 On the basis of the guidance provided above, some examples of the national actions that Contracting Parties may take and, hence, could include in their NAPs, with a view to implementing their goals under Specific Objective 22 are enumerated in Annex II to the present document - List of Examples of National Actions.
+3.1 On the basis of the guidance provided above, some examples of the national actions that Contracting Parties to the Barcelona Convention may take and, hence, could include in their NAPs, with a view to implementing their goals under Specific Objective 22 are enumerated in Annex II to the present document.
+3.2 Contracting Parties to the Barcelona Convention are encouraged to consider the abovementioned national actions and propose others that may better suit their particular circumstances or current level of implementation of the said Specific Objective.